Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/lighting/lamps/spot/buffered_shadow.rst

-When the *Buffer Shadow* button is activated, the currently selected *Spot* light generates shadows, using a "shadow buffer" rather than using raytracing, and various extra options and buttons appear in the *Shadow* panel.
+When the *Buffer Shadow* button is activated, the currently selected *Spot* light generates shadows, using a "shadow buffer" rather than using ray tracing, and various extra options and buttons appear in the *Shadow* panel.

 Buffer Type